tagomobile/api/documents/barcodes.md

 ----
 * `DELETE /barcodes/{id}` delete barcode.

-Will delete the barcode by it id and return `204 No Content` if that was successful.
+Will delete the barcode by it id and return `200 OK` if that was successful.
 If the user does not have access to delete the barcode, you'll see `403 Forbidden`.